-31. The University normally expects students to complete their candidature in a single continuous period, i.e. to be continuously registered until completion.
+- 31. The University normally expects students to complete their candidature in a single continuous period, i.e. to be continuously registered until completion.
 Sympathetic consideration will be given to requests for periods of interruption, however, candidature should not normally be held in abeyance for more than twelve months.
-An Interruption to registration may be granted by the appropriate dean of postgraduate studies, subject to the student providing a strong justification, supported by the supervisory team.
+An Interruption to registration may be granted by the appropriate dean of postgraduate studies (or nominee), subject to the student providing a strong justification, supported by the supervisory team.
 A request for any period of absence of more than one month should be submitted to the graduate school administrator as soon as possible prior to the time of occurrence.
-The request should be supported by evidence and approved by the dean of postgraduate studies.
+The request should be supported by evidence and approved by the dean of postgraduate studies (or nominee). - 32.
+Retrospective (backdated) interruptions will not be considered, unless there are exceptional circumstances. - 33.
+Retrospective (backdated) interruptions are not permitted for students who are Tier 4 visa holders.

-(i) As a result of a formal interruption of study a student's latest submission deadline will be adjusted accordingly.

-(ii) Absences of less than one month should be recorded via the Student Notice of Absence form but do not constitute a formal interruption of study and as such the latest submission deadline is not adjusted.
+- (i) As a result of a formal interruption of study a student's latest submission deadline will be adjusted accordingly. - (ii) Absences of less than one month should be recorded via the Student Notice of Absence form but do not constitute a formal interruption of study and as such the latest submission deadline is not adjusted. - (iii) Students should not assume that an interruption request will be approved and should continue with their studies, where possible, until the formal decision is received.